Categories

 Panagtagbo Festival replaced the Mantawi Festival.

-Panagtagbo Festival comes from the root word tagbo, meaning “to meet”, and panagtagbo means “the meeting”.
+Panagtagbo Festival is derived from the root word tagbo, meaning “to meet”, and panagtagbo means “the meeting”.

 The name of the fest reflects its religious origin.
 It refers to the meeting of St. Joseph, the Blessed Virgin Mary, and the Holy Child during the Sinulog Festival every January.

-Starting in 1983, as part of the activities on the feast day of the Sto.
-Niño, the image of the Holy Child was brought by the Augustinian friars to the Ouano wharf in Looc.
-It was then moved to a water vessel that led an early morning fluvial procession to Pier 1 of Cebu City.
-The journey symbolized the arrival of Christianity and of the image to the shores of Cebu in 1521.
+Beginning in 1983, as part of the Feast Day of the Sto.
+Niño, the Holy Child’s image was brought by Augustinian friars to Ouano Wharf in Looc, then transferred onto a vessel for a fluvial procession to Pier 1 in Cebu City.
+This tradition and journey symbolize the arrival of Christianity in 1521.

 In the early Saturday morning, a Holy Eucharist (referred to as Farewell Mass) is celebrated and the image of Sto.
 Niño is transferred back to the Basilica Minore in a fluvial procession.